T-Pau/F256/README.md

-# Foenix F256 example programs
+# Foenix F256 Example Programs

 This repository contains some example programs and utility functions for the [Foenix F256](https://c256foenix.com/) retro computer.